The Desperate Man (film)

 In the US, the feature was shown as an episode of Kraft Mystery Theater in 1961.

 Plot

-Two reporters, Curtis (Conrad Phillips) and his girlfriend Carol (Jill Ireland), pursue jewel thief Smith (William Hartnell) through the Sussex countryside.
+Crime reporter Curtis and his girlfriend Carol pursue jewel thief Smith through the Sussex countryside.
 On arriving at an ancient castle, Smith abducts Carol and holds her hostage, and Curtis is forced to assist the thief to find his buried loot.
+Smith falls to his death from the castle battlements.